AleksandrRogov/DynamicsWebApi/.github/README.md

 ### **This documentation is for version 2.x.
 If you are working with version 1.x, please check [this instead](https://github.com/AleksandrRogov/DynamicsWebApi/tree/v1).**

-Please check [DynamicsWebApi Wiki](../../wiki/) where you will find documentation to DynamicsWebApi API and more.
+Please check [DynamicsWebApi Wiki](../../../wiki/) where you will find documentation to DynamicsWebApi API and more.

 Browser-compiled script and type definitions can be found in a [dist](/dist/) folder.

 ## Main Features

 - **Microsoft Dataverse Search API**.
-Access full power of its Search, Suggestion and Autocomplete capabilities.
+Access the full power of its Search, Suggestion and Autocomplete capabilities.
 - **Batch Requests**.
-Convert all requests into a Batch operation with a single line of code.
+Convert all requests into a Batch operation with two lines of code.
 - **Simplicity and Automation**.
 Such as automated paging, big file downloading/uploading in chunks of data, automated conversion of requests with long URLs into a Batch Request in the background and more!
 - **CRUD operations**.
 Including Fetch XML, Actions and Functions in Microsoft Dataverse Web API.
 - **Table Definitions (Entity Metadata)**.
 Query and modify Table, Column, Choice (Option Set) and Relationship definitions.